WebDevLuke/OrionBP/README.md

 **That's it!**

-## Usage
-#### Framework configuration
+## Framework configuration
-##### 1) Choosing a grid system
+#### 1) Choosing a grid system
 Orion allows you to define a grid system of your choice with SASS then generating all the required CSS classes and media query mixins automatically.
 To locate these variables open `/dev/sass/partials/_config.scss`.

 ```sh
 $responsive: true;
 ```
-If set to true the container will have a max-width CSS property instead of just a standard width CSS property and will respond as you scale down the browser window.
+If set to `true` the container will have a max-width CSS property instead of just a standard width CSS property and will respond as you scale down the browser window.

 ```sh
 $fullWidth: false;
 ```
-If set to true, the max-width on the contrainer is set to 100% and will stretch the full width of the window.
+If set to `true`, the max-width on the contrainer is set to 100% and will stretch the full width of the window.

 ```sh
 $columnWidth: 70px;